tuProlog/2p-kt/documentation/src/orchid/resources/wiki/parsing.md

 - Added the "actual" functions in the correspondents `jvmMain` and `jsMain`
 - Added "expect fun ClauseDatabaseParser.Companion.withX() : ClauseDatabaseParser" in ClauseDatabaseParser.kt in `parser-theory`
 - Added the "actual" functions in the correspondents `jvmMain` and `jsMain`
+- Implemented TermParser in `jvmMain` TermParserImpl and developed parse method
+- Added PrologParserFactory interface in `jvmMain` with parse methods and Singleton Pattern
+- Implemented PrologParserFactory with a Singleton Impl and with Kotlin's methods and structures
+- Implemented DynamicOpListener: PrologParserBaseListener
+- Implemented PrologExpressionVisitor: PrologParserBaseVisitor with new structures of the core project, like List or Scope